Are You a Mindless or Mindful Eater?

-Do you find yourself grabbing food on the go, and eating on the run; hardly mindful of what you just ate?
-Maybe it is time to re-think how you eat, and strive to be a more mindful eater.
+Do you find yourself grabbing food on the go, and eating on the run, hardly mindful of what you just ate?
+Maybe it’s time to re-think how you eat and strive to be a more mindful eater.
 With a little planning ahead, you can learn to pause and take a deep breath before sitting down to your next meal.
 Being mindful of what you eat allows you to savor every bite.
-Eating should be a pleasurable experience, a reward for your hard work and a time to be engaged with others.
+Eating should be a pleasurable experience, a reward for your hard work, and a time to be engaged with others.
 Becoming more mindful of when and what you eat may just lead to new, healthier habits.

 Sucrose and starch tolerance vary.
 Individuals may need to modify the recipe to meet personal diet goals.